hmrc/essttp-frontend/README.md

 ### Accessing the service

-The standard entry point for the service is https://www.tax.service.gov.uk/set-up-a-payment-plan
+The standard entry point for the service is to call the appropriate start endpoint in [essttp-backend](https://github.com/hmrc/essttp-backend) and redirect to the given `nextUrl` in the response.
+The `nextUrl` will point to the appropriate landing page in this service.

 However, you will need a valid government gateway account and various other data in ETMP to actually be a valid user.